Pumpkin Angel Food Cake

 Instructions

-• Preheat oven to 350°F. Move the oven rack to the lowest rack.
+• Preheat oven to 350°F. Move the oven rack to the lowest position.

-• In a stand mixer or with a hand mixer, beat the cake mix, flour, pumpkin, spice and water on low speed 30 seconds.
+• Make the cake batter.
+In a stand mixer or with a hand mixer, beat the cake mix, flour, pumpkin, spice and water on low speed 30 seconds.
 Then beat it on medium speed 1 minute.
-Pour the batter into an ungreased 10-inch angel food cake pan.
+Pour the angel food cake batter into an ungreased 10-inch angel food cake pan.

-• For the frosting, fold together the Cool Whip, pumpkin pie spice and powdered sugar in a bowl.
+• Make the spiced whipped cream.
+For the frosting, fold together the whipped topping, pumpkin pie spice and powdered sugar in a bowl.
 Spread half of the frosting on top of one of the cake layers.
 Then place the other cake layer on top.
 Top the cake with the remaining frosting.
+Sprinkle with extra cinnamon or pumpkin pie spice if you'd like.

 Video